rdwz/astro-design/CONTRIBUTING.md

 Everything else in that example is Markdown.
 That's where titles and descriptions go, which can also be edited.

 Wanna dive deeper into Docz?
 You can [read their tutorial](https://www.docz.site/introduction/getting-started).

+### Staging the documentation

+There isn't a staging environment because GitHub Pages only works on one branch per repository.
+We recommend using [Localtunnel](https://localtunnel.github.io/www/) to generate a public URL that makes your locally running server accessible by anyone.
+It's a super simple, two-step process to which you'll find instructions on their website.

 ### Publishing your changes to Astro online docs